You are here

 - We handle the information we hold carefully, making sure that the privacy, dignity and rights of people who use care services – and others whose information we have access to – are respected and protected.

-- We publish our findings to give you clear information, help you make choices and to help services improve.
+- We publish our inspection reports and ratings to give you clear information, help you make choices and to help services improve.

 Listening to people who use services

-We listen to and act on your experiences of care in our inspections and throughout our work.
+We listen to and act on experiences of care in our inspections and throughout our work.
+We monitor changes in quality by bringing together what people who use services are telling us, knowledge from our inspections and data from our partners.

 - Our registration and inspection teams include Experts by Experience – people who have personal experience of care.